HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 Update the details of a specific Delivery.

-Prerequisites: Logged-in into the application with the login
+Prerequisites: Logged-in into the application with the login command.

 There are currently two stored Customers with an ID of 1 and 2.